telerik/kendo-ui-core/docs/controls/navigation/tabstrip/how-to/vertical-keyboard-scroll.md

 To vertically scroll the TabStrip content containers with the help of the keyboard, do the following:

-1. Drop the keyboard navigation of the TabStrip altogether by removing the wrapper's `tabindex` after widget initialization.
+**Step 1.** Drop the keyboard navigation of the TabStrip altogether by removing the wrapper's `tabindex` after widget initialization.
 In this way the TabStrip is not able to receive focus and capture keyboard events.

         $("#tabstrip").kendoTabStrip();
         $("#tabstrip").removeAttr("tabindex");

-2. Scroll the container using Javascript, as the example below demonstrates.
+**Step 2.** Scroll the container using Javascript, as the example below demonstrates.

 ###### Example